 Every year, countless fish are sacrificed for human consumption.
-Unfortunately, fish intake has several health hazards, besides the major environmental effects.
-Fortunately, a growing variety of healthful plant-based alternatives are available that not only taste good but are also good for the environment and are vegan-friendly.
+Unfortunately, fish intake has several health hazards besides significant environmental effects.
+Fortunately, a growing variety of healthful plant-based alternatives are available that taste good, are also good for the environment, and are vegan-friendly.

-Whether you are new to the vegan diet or simply find yourself with a craving for seafood, you don’t have to suffer from cravings.
+Whether you are new to the vegan diet or simply find yourself craving seafood, you don’t have to suffer from cravings.
 The following options are plant-based and will add the same satisfying flavor and texture of seafood.

-If you already have plant-based seafood, you may even find little algae in the ingredients list.
+You may even find little algae in the ingredients list if you already have plant-based seafood.
 Algae not only have a pleasant taste, but it also has health benefits, such as vital minerals, antioxidants, vitamins, and omega-3 fatty acids.
-However, algae should be ingested in moderation because of its high iodine concentration.
+However, algae should be ingested moderately because of its high iodine concentration.